15 Top-Rated Color Combinations for Your Home Exterior

 8. Greige and Teal

 You can still achieve a modern look without using shocking hues if those colors just aren’t for you.
-Here, greige—that’s gray and beige—with a teal door and natural wood and stone accents puts a modern spin on the traditional neighborhood home.
+Here, greige—that’s gray and beige—with a teal shutters puts a modern spin on the traditional neighborhood home.
 This combination still looks warm and welcoming without feeling dated.

 9. Blue, Red, and Tan

 Blue is a popular exterior color for homes in waterside settings like this one.
-Adding red and tan to highlight trim and architectural features was a eye-catching choice by designers at New Urban Home Builders, in Grand Rapids, Michigan.
+Adding red and tan to highlight trim and architectural features was an eye-catching choice by designers at New Urban Home Builders in Grand Rapids, Michigan.
 The trio of hues also gives the lakefront compound a Scandinavian feel.

 10. Black and White